-Although there have been studies that suggested that existing techniques are not able to disentangle a text's style from its content \cite{lampleSSDRB19} effectively, we believe that style could still be a standalone element in text.
-For example, a Shakespearean scholar will be able to recognize a text written in Shakespearean style regardless of its content.
-Similarly, a Star War fan will also be able to recognize scripts from Yoda's Scenes regardless of its content because the speech style of the Star War character is distinctive.
-The human's ability to discern the styles in text suggests the possibility to learn a representation that is descriptive of text styles.
-Therefore, new techniques can be explored to learn the representations for distinctive text style.
+As discussed in Section 4.1.2, text style and content disentanglement remains an open research question.
+Researchers who intend to propose new TST methods that perform style and content disentanglement must design new experiments to demonstrate or quantify the extent of disentanglement.
+Style and content disentanglement should also be investigated in different TST tasks, e.g. sentiment and formality transfer tasks.

 More studies could also be done on the style embeddings learned by the existing techniques.
-Currently, we have little understanding on the style representations learned using existing techniques; besides knowing the style representation supposedly has some correlation with the style labels, we do not know much about the information that are preserved in the style representations.
-For instance, in learning the style representations for the formality transfer tasks, little is known about the preservation of the sentence structure in the representations, and the sentence structure may have an impact on the formality of the text.
+Currently, we have little understanding of the style representations learned using existing techniques; In addition to knowing that the style representation supposedly has some correlation with the style labels, we do not know much about the information preserved in the style representations.
+For example, in learning the style representations for formality transfer tasks, little is known about the preservation of the sentence structure in the representations, and the sentence structure may impact the formality of the text.
 To this end, a potential future research direction would be to conduct a deeper analysis of the style representations learned for the different tasks using existing techniques.
 We believe that this will provide new insights, which can guide the development of future TST techniques.